Skip to content

 But it’s going to take time.
 You’ve seen people begin to grasp that.
 The thinking about the energy transition has become more sophisticated, recognizing the reality of how the whole energy system works.
 If you don’t have energy security as you push toward a more renewable economy—to keep the lights on now, to keep factories working, to keep people in their jobs—then you’re going to have a series of crises that will shake confidence, and create backlashes and delays.

 What’s been highlighted over the last year is that the wind and sun may be free, but the materials that go into renewables aren’t.
 Offshore wind requires cement and metal.
 A wind turbine requires lubrication, which is an oil product.
-An electric car is 20% plastic and has 2.5 times more copper than a car with an internal combustion engine.
+An electric car is 20% plastic and has two-and-a-half times more copper than a car with an internal combustion engine.
 The way I’ve described it in The New Map is we move from an era of big oil to big shovels—a lot of mining and a lot more mining needs to be done if we are to get anywhere close to the Paris Agreement.

 What’s been highlighted over the last year is that the wind and sun may be free, but the materials that go into renewables aren’t.